 Why is the Park named for Theodore Roosevelt

-Theodore Roosevelt came to the North Dakotan Badlands in 1883.
-Roosevelt fell in love with the badlands and return to the area many times, and even investing in a ranch and (Maltese Cross Cabin) in the area.
-These events took place years before Roosevelt would become Governor of New York and President of the United States.
 After the passing of his wife, Roosevelt returned to North Dakota to his ranch (and eventually second ranch) and his life in the West.
-Roosevelt became synonymous with the Wildness of the West and he took great pride in his life and time there.
-The area where he settled later became known as the National Park today.
+Roosevelt became synonymous with the Wildness of the West and took great pride in his life and time there.
+The area where he settled is what became the National Park today.

 When was Theodore Roosevelt National Park established?

 Years before it was a National Park, the badlands were surveyed for an area for a park.
-Much of roads and trails in the parks were created by the Civilian Conservation Corp, which famously built many park structure, roads, and trails across the National Parks.
-In 1946, the area would take on the designation of Theodore Roosevelt National Wildlife Refuge.
-In 1951, the park was renamed Theodore Roosevelt Memorial Park.
-The first and only Memorial Park administered by the National Park System.
-This probably in ways lead to it’s designation in 1978 to Theodore Roosevelt National Park.
+Much of the roads and trails in the parks were created by the Civilian Conservation Corps, which famously built many park structures, roads, and trails across the National Parks.

 The Structure of the National Park